 How far is Tokyo from the beach?

 The nearest swimmable beaches to Tokyo, in Hayama, Kanagawa, are about 50 km or 30 minutes away.
 Realistically, you need at least an hour to reach the beach from Tokyo, and possibly longer depending on where in the city you’re staying.
+How far is Tokyo from the ocean?
+Well, if you don’t care about swimming or seeing beautiful things, it literally laps at many of the city’s districts.

 Can you swim in Tokyo?